Executive Artistic Director & Trustee

 He plays a Giovanni and Francesco Grancino viola c.1680.

 Peter obtained qualifications in Architecture and City Planning before a professional career in the public sector.
 As City Planning Officer for the City of London, Peter led the planning and regeneration of this world business and financial centre from 1985 to 2014.
-He has lectured internationally; advised developers and cities around th
+He has lectured internationally; advised developers and cities ar

 Peter obtained qualifications in Architecture and City Planning before a professional career in the public sector.
 As City Planning Officer for the City of London, Peter led the planning and regeneration of this world business and financial centre from 1985 to 2014.
 He has lectured internationally; advised developers and cities around the world on urban planning and design; and made frequent media appearances on these topics.
 Peter was the subject of a BBC profile on “The Culture Show” and was included in the “Debrett’s 500” list of the most inspiring and influential people in Britain.
 Numerous awards have recognised his achievements and, in 2015, he was appointed a CBE “for services to architecture and town planning”.
 Peter is Professor of Places and City Planning at UCL in the Faculty of the Built Environment.